anjan-03/Cybersecurity/src/bug.md

 # Bug Tracker Application
 Bug tracker application is going to be a spring boot application, which supports the functionality of an OAuth client.

-This bug tracker application runs on port 8080
+This bug tracker application runs on port 8090, since BurpsuitePro runs on 8080 on the same desktop.

 <img src="Image/bug.png" alt="Bug tracker phases">